RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Yixuan-Bu/_index.md

 superuser: false

 # Role/position
-role: Intern
+role: Bachelor Student

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - Interns
+  - Bachelor Students
-  # - Intern Alumni
+  # - Bachelor Alumni

 department:
   - College of Computer Science and Technology